+ii.
 Architectural quality

-New development should respect its context, without resorting to pastiche architecture, in terms of density, height, scale, mass, materials and detailing.
-Extensions will be expected to be subservient to the original structure in relation to height, scale and mass.
+New development should respect its context, without resorting to negative pastiche31 architecture, in terms of density, height, scale, mass, materials and detailing.
 Developments in prominent positions at 'gateways' to settlements or town centres will be of particularly high-quality design that will serve to reinforce a positive perception about the quality of place.

+iii.
 Public realm